filecoin-project/fevm-foundry-kit/README.md

 This is a template for foundry that provides the basic scaffolding for quickly getting started with new projects.

+## Download Foundry

+You can find the instructions to download Foundry in the [official Foundry repo](https://github.com/foundry-rs/foundry#installation).

 ## Cloning the Repo

 Open up your terminal (or command prompt) and navigate to a directory you would like to store this code on.
 Once there type in the following command: